-An ablation study was performed to explore the impact of key components of ECLAD, obtaining key insights.
-First, using a single layer for concept extraction highly depends on the depth of the chosen layer.
+\textbf{Ablation studies} were performed to explore the impact of key components of ECLAD, obtaining the following key insights.
+First, the results of using a single element in the set $L$ for concept extraction highly depends on the depth of the chosen layer.
+These results range from a small subset of high level concepts (disregarding mid level ones) to low level features such as edges, disregarding high level concepts.
 In comparison, by combining layers from multiple depths, ECLAD allows the extraction of mid and high level concepts without the complexity of fine-tuning the selected layer.
 Second, more than three layers help compensate halo effects on extracted concepts (representations dilate through the network), as well as mid level concepts which are not present in higher layers.
-Third, higher number of concepts will cause a progressive slicing of important concepts (without affecting their $\mathrm{RI}_{c_j}$) Finally, using coarse interpolation methods ($f_U$) will impact the boundaries of the extracted concepts, but not the concepts themselves.
+Third, higher number of concepts will cause a progressive slicing of important concepts (without affecting their $\mathrm{RI}_{c_j}$).
+Finally, using coarse interpolation methods ($f_U$) will impact the boundaries of the extracted concepts, but not the concepts themselves.
 The chosen parameters for the presented analysis are a balance between performance and computational cost.
 The complete details on the ablation study are presented on the appendix \ref{apd:Ablation study}.